mxvxzzz/stm32-provider/README.md

 # STM32MPU Provider

-Experimental OpenSSL 3 provider implementing digest algorithms through the Linux AF_ALG and Cryptodev interface.
-In OpenSSL terms, a provider is a unit of code that offers implementations for operations such as digests, ciphers, signatures, and more.
+In OpenSSL terms, a provider is a unit of code that offers implementations for cryptographic operations such as digests, ciphers, signatures, and more.

+STM32 Provider offloads cryptographic operations for security peripherals embedded in ST MPUs, through the Linux AF_ALG and Cryptodev.

-Here is a overviweuw of the CryptoAPI architecture, from User space to hardware
+Here is a overviweuw of the CryptoAPI architecture, from User space to hardware :

 ## CryptoAPI overview with ST Provider